QoboLtd/phake-builder/README.md

 ```

 Most of the included build targets require some parameters.
 You can provide
 those parameters via the ```.env``` file.
-For starters, you can just symlink
+For starters, you can just copy
-to the provided example file like so:
+the provided example file.
+You can even do so with phake-builder:

 ```
-$ ln -s vendor/qobo/phake-builder/.env.example
+$ ./vendor/bin/phake dotenv:create
 ```

 Alternatively, you can pass parameters from the command line.
 For example: